 Only "Food Products, Non-Food Farm and Garden Products, and Art, Crafts and Handmade Goods", as defined below and in Appendix E and/or related addendums, may be sold at the Market.
 Resale vendors must limit their items to farm and garden products only.
 To qualify as a handcrafted product, a substantial part of the value of the item must be attributable to the artisan's handiwork.

 A. Food Products

-a.
-Hot coffee, hot tea, hot cider, or hot water (hot = >165°F), and foods or beverages in unopened commercially sealed packaging that do not require temperature
+- Hot coffee, hot tea, hot cider, or hot water (hot = >165°F), and foods or beverages in unopened commercially sealed packaging that do not require temperature control for safety.